Command Line Interface

 $ echo 'println(PROGRAM_FILE); for x in ARGS; println(x); end' > script.jl $ julia script.jl foo bar script.jl foo bar

-delimiter can be used to separate command-line arguments intended for the script file from arguments intended for Julia:
+Using the '--` separator, you can separate the command-line arguments intended for the script file from the arguments intended for Julia.:

 $ julia --color=yes -O -- script.jl arg1 arg2..